-However, what if, your partner turns out to be impotent, sexually incapable, or of a different sexual orientation who had decided to remain silent all through the wedding process just to avoid social embarrassment?
+8. Let’s assume that you accept this situation anyway, conform to what is expected of you for the ‘wedding night’, and decides to bond with your ‘arranged’ partner too.
+However, what if your partner turns out to be impotent, sexually incapable, or of a different sexual orientation who had decided to remain silent all through the wedding process to avoid social embarrassment?

-God save the victim!
+In that case, God save the bride!

 Many girls find themselves stuck in such arranged marriages.

-10. Let us suppose that you do eventually realize the grave mistake already committed by your family in deciding to get you married to this person, then what?
+10. Let us suppose that you eventually realize the grave mistake already committed by your family in deciding to get you married to this person, then what?
 Nothing!